enenra/aqdse/AQD - Custom Advertisements/Content/description.md

 ![](https://raw.githubusercontent.com/enenra/aqdse/master/assets/Setup.jpg)

-1. On a billdboard LCD block, select the "Custom Advertisements" LCD App (under content type: Apps) for one or multiple screens.
+1. On a billboard LCD block, select the "Custom Advertisements" LCD App (under content type: Apps) for one or multiple screens.
 2. Open the block's Custom Data.
 If the Custom Data was previously empty, a template config should now be present in it.
 If not, refer to the syntax below to add it.
 3. If a billboard LCD block has multiple screens, the config will apply to all of them - this cannot be changed.
 However, you can use other content types on the other screens as well.
 But they will all create a GPS when interacted with.
-4. For image and bg_image you can either enter the SubtypeId of the LCD Image.
+4. For image and bg_image you can either enter the SubtypeId or the name of the LCD Image (though in the latter case it will automatically be converted into the SubtypeId).
 For a list of all image options, see the [Sprite Listing](https://malforge.github.io/spaceengineers/pbapi/Sprite-Listing).
 Mods can, of course, add more to this list.
 5. You can add up to ten (0-9) CustomAdsText entries into the Custom Data.
 Note the syntax below.
-6. If you want to use a monospace image via Whip's Image Converter, place "--" at the end of your Custom Data and then paste the code on the line below it.
+6. If you want to use a monospace image via Whip's Image Converter, place "---" at the end of your Custom Data and then paste the code on the line below it.
 Only one is supported per block.

 ```
 [CustomAds]